-- 1. Define WSCB Long-Term Direction - 2.
-Understand and Interpret WSCB Accountability Framework - 3.
-Define and Ensure Value for WSCB Stakeholders - 4.
-Establish WSCB Board of Directors' Structure and Process - Interface with WSCB Stakeholders - 6.
-Partner with WSCB Management - 7.
-Plan for WSCB Succession - 8.
-Monitor and Evaluate WSCB Organizational Performance - 9.
-Foster Change and Manage Issues for WSCB - 10.
-Define and Develop Policy for WSCB
+- Define the board's Long-Term Direction

+- 2. Understand and Interpret the board's Accountability Framework

+- 3. Define and Ensure Value for Stakeholders

+- 4. Establish Board of Directors' Structure and Process

+- 5. Interface with Stakeholders

+- 6. Partner with Management

+- 7. Plan for Succession

+- 8. Monitor and Evaluate board Organizational Performance

+- 9. Foster Change and Manage Issues

+- 10. Define and Develop Policy

-This Guide contains the significant information and tools the Board of Directors will use to provide governance over the next five years.
+The principles contained in this Guide set out the minimum standards of conduct for Board members and are not intended to be exhaustive.
+The Guide contains information and tools the Board of Directors will use to provide governance over the next five years.
 Each section contains a definition of the specific responsibilities in that area, the principal tools the Directors will use to carry out the responsibilities in each area, and the specific commitment the Directors will make to ensure the responsibility is honoured.

-Upon appointment, the Board of Directors will sign the Declaration of Commitment to the Governance Guide, which may be found in the appendices.
+Upon appointment, and on an annual basis, the Board of Directors will sign the Declaration of Commitment to the Governance Guide, which may be found in the appendices.

-The Board of Directors will review and update this Governance Guide on an annual basis and will sign the Declaration of Commitment acknowledging their continued commitment.
+The Board of Directors will review and update this Governance Guide on an annual basis to ensure alignment with the needs of the board and governance best practices.